Push API usage example

 In the above example, several pieces of metadata are pushed along with the item (for example, author, date, and documenttype).
 This metadata will be mapped to the corresponding fields in the index.
 For more details about the Push source metadata mapping process, see About Push source item metadata.

 The data property contains the item body itself.
-There are other ways to push the body of an item depending on your specific needs.
+Alternatively, you can push the body of an item in other ways, depending on your specific needs.

 Finally, the item has a set of permissions.
-Specifying a permission model is necessary when adding an item to a secured Push source that doesn’t have a global permission model in its configuration.
-In this example, the item will be accessible to all security identities that are members of the AlphaTeam group, except for user bob@example.com.
+You must specify a permission model when adding an item to a secured Push source that doesn’t have a global permission model in its configuration.
+In this example, all security identities that are members of the AlphaTeam group can access the item, except for user bob@example.com.

 Security identity definition